nicolomaioli/wargery/README.md

 want to use it with a previous version of Python, you will need to modify `wargery/app.py` and possibly `setup.py` accordingly.

+Note that in Ubuntu 18.04 (and probably other distros), the `python` command points to a Python 2.7 install, and `pip` points to its package manager.
+If that is the case, you need to install wargery with `pip3` to make sure it is using your `python3` package.

 ### On Linux (or WSL)

 To install for a single user, clone this repository then: